jrsmith3/ibei/doc/index.rst

 forms of the Bose-Einstein integral, along with well-known models of photovoltaic devices.
 See the
 `Mathematical Description and Applications`_ section for the mathematical details.
-The :mod:`ibei` module provides a :class:`BEI` class which includes methods to compute the full, upper-incomplete, and lower-incomplete Bose-Einstein integrals.
+The :mod:`ibei` module provides a :class:`ibei.BEI` class which includes methods to compute the full, upper-incomplete, and lower-incomplete Bose-Einstein integrals.
 It also includes two convenience classes for calculating the power density and efficiency of a single-junction solar cell according to Shockley and Queisser :cite:`10.1063/1.1736034` and deVos :cite:`9780198513926`.

 Installation (UPDATE THIS SECTION)